-- Any interim firewalls must be configured to allow traffic on ports 80 and 443 so that the software installation and SCM operations aren't blocked.
+- If the SCC isn't an option and you use the SteelHead Management Console to download the image, you can't download the image from a local file due to image size limitations.
+We recommend you use the secure copy protocol (SCP) to download the image.
+It can take up to 3.5 hours to download the image to a client on the LAN using SCP.
+For details on downloading the image using SCP, see "To install the image using the SteelHead Management Console" on page 63. - You can also use the SteelHead CLI to download and install the image for individual SteelHead appliances.
+If you use the CLI, you can download the image, save it, and install it later.
+If you use the SteelHead Management Console GUI to download and install the image, you don't have the option to install the image later-the download and installation can't be interrupted.
+For details on downloading and installing images using the CLI, see "To install the image using the CLI" on page 64. - Any interim firewalls must be configured to allow traffic on ports 80 and 443 so that the software installation and SCM operations aren't blocked.
 (Also any additional firewall configurations must allow traffic to and from the SteelHead appliance that is being upgraded.) - In addition to the SteelHead serial number, SteelHead SD requires the SteelConnect serial number.
 The SteelConnect serial number always begins with the prefix XN.
 The serial numbers are in the email from Riverbed that you received when your sales order was confirmed.
 For details, see "SteelConnect SD-WAN service licensing" on page 27. - Your SteelHead configuration must be backed up or saved and copied to an external machine, preferably using the SteelCentral Controller for SteelHead (SCC), prior to starting the upgrade process.
 The in-field upgrade process reimages the appliance and saves static network uplink settings, the SteelHead serial number, and secure vault settings.
 The SCC resets the admin user password to the default value, the secure-vault password is retained, and other user permission and passwords can be restored by the SCC.
-For details, see "Backing up your SteelHead configuration" on page 56. - Prior to performing the software upgrade, make sure the SteelHead hardware has been upgraded with the additional required memory.
-For details regarding upgrading the hardware, see "Upgrading the appliance memory" on page 31. - Perform the installation during off-peak hours or a maintenance window so that the entire upgrade process can complete.
+For details, see "Backing up your SteelHead configuration" on page 53.

+- Prior to performing the software upgrade, make sure the SteelHead hardware has been upgraded with the additional required memory.
+For details regarding upgrading the hardware, see "Upgrading the appliance memory" on page 29. - Perform the installation during off-peak hours or a maintenance window so that the entire upgrade process can complete.
 The upgrade image is 2.5 GB.
 This can take up to 3.5 hours depending on latency. - If you have low-bandwidth or a high-latency connection to the SteelHead during the SCC image push, increase the timeout period from the default of three hours.
 (During SCC image pushes, RiOS is still running so you can make CLI changes.)
 You can override the timeout on the SCC CLI using this command: